The Last of Us season 1: Awards and nominations

 The Last of Us is the first live-action video game adaptation to receive major awards consideration.
 It was nominated for 24 Primetime Emmy Awards, with a leading eight wins at the Creative Arts Emmy Awards, including for Offerman and Reid.
 From major guilds, it won two awards at the Screen Actors Guild Awards and one at the Directors Guild of America Awards, and received two nominations at the Producers Guild of America Awards and Writers Guild of America Awards.
 It was nominated for three Critics' Choice Television Awards, three Golden Globe Awards, and five TCA Awards, and led the Astra Creative Arts TV Awards with six nominations and the Visual Effects Society Awards's television categories with six nominations and four wins.
 In genre awards, the series was nominated for five Saturn Awards.
 It led the MTV Movie & TV Awards with three wins, including Best Show, and was nominated for six awards at the People's Choice Awards, including Show of the Year.
-The series earned the biannual Seal of Authentic Representation from the Ruderman Family Foundation for Woodard's role as Sam.
+The series earned the biannual Seal of Authentic Representation from the Ruderman Family Foundation for Woodard's role as Sam, and was named among the Top 10 Television Programs at the American Film Institute Awards.